ethereum/ethereum-org-website/README.md

 - The purpose of this page is to offer a coherent answer to the most basic questions about Ethereum: what is it, and why does it exist?
 - Because this page is very simple and does not contain much content, changes to the text will be limited.
-- Useful contributions include: suggesting better “beginner” content to link at the bottom of the page, suggesting images that could be added to the page to break up the text.
+- Useful contributions include: suggesting better “beginner” content to link at the bottom of the page, or suggesting images that could be added to the page to break up the text.